 - Financial reporting and transparency has greatly improved with the introduction of exception and risk-based reporting.
 This has given senior leaders and members greater visibility of the main areas of focus for financial issues and areas for challenge.

 Birmingham City Council’s success in revolutionising its finance function is remarkable.

 Senior finance officers at the organisation understand that what matters going forward is the value and impact these new practices and behavioural change have had and continue to have.

 Birmingham’s journey is not over.
 There is still improvement to be made, and a four-star finance function is the next milestone to reach.
 Continuous, sustained improvement for the long term will ensure the council achieves this and more.
 The example Birmingham has set shows other councils what is possible, and we hope it is a source of motivation for those facing similar challenges.

-If you’re interested in reading the full report on Birmingham’s journey, please contact Chris Tidswell, Senior Solutions Manager at CIPFA.
+If you have any questions please contact Chris Tidswell, Senior Solutions Manager at CIPFA.